KMAYAMA2/notes/content/people/Naval Ravikant.md

 		- “Training yourself to be happy is completely internal.
 There is no external progress, no external validation.
 You’re competing against yourself—it is a single-player game.”
 			- “A lot of it is conditioning from your environment, but you can [[Deconstruct, then reconstruct |un-condition and recondition]] yourself.”
 - Happiness Is Built by Habits
-	- “You are a combination of your habits and the people who you spend the most time with.”
+	- “You are a combination of your [[5-1b4c1b You can easily replace the self-discipline with the four laws of habit formation - (1) make it obvious, (2) make it attractive, (3) make it easy, and (4) make it satisfying |habits]] and the people who you spend the most time with.”
-		- Are they habits that will increase your long-term happiness rather than your short-term happiness?
-Are you surrounding yourself with people who are generally positive and upbeat people?
+		- *Are they habits that will increase your long-term happiness rather than your short-term happiness?
+Are you [[2-1a1a3c Belong where your desired habits are the norm |surrounding]] yourself with people who are generally positive and upbeat people?
 Are those relationships low-maintenance?
-Do you admire and respect but not envy them?
+Do you admire and respect but not envy them?*
 	- “The more you judge, the more you separate yourself.
 You’ll feel good for an instant, because you feel good about yourself, thinking you’re better than someone.
 Later, you’re going to feel [[2-1a1a3d 'Relative satisfaction (or misery) tendencies' - Your average five is important, and you can spend time with the best of the best with internet |lonely]].
 Then, you see negativity everywhere.
 The world just reflects your own feelings back at you.”
 - Find Happiness in Acceptance
 	- “In any situation in life, you always have three choices: you can change it, you can accept it, or you can leave it.
 If you want to change it, then it is a desire.”